obsfx/skills/commands/page.md

 ## tldraw Diagrams

-tldraw renders interactive readonly canvases from JSON snapshots.
+tldraw renders interactive readonly canvases from JSON snapshots via a pre-bundled viewer (`tldraw-viewer.js`).
 Use for diagrams where spatial layout, custom sizing, and freeform connections matter.

 ### Container